Image shows Windermere Gateway logo/title

 Since this time, numerous options looking at how the ambitions in the SPD to address highways have been explored.

-Urban Splash are working on proposals to deliver some of the highways interventions identified within the SPD.
+Urban Splash have submitted an application which seeks to deliver some of the highways interventions identified within the SPD.
 These proposals, which are subject to a planning application, will be essential enabling works to help bring forward future homes.

 Solutions at the top of high street and onward pedestrian/cycle connections through Windermere remain a priority of the programme and will be explored as part of future studies.